rackerlabs/rackspace-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

-This article shows you how to install and configure Dovecot, an open-source Internet Message Access Protocol (IMAP) and Post Office Protocol version 3 (POP3) server application designed specifically for Linux&reg; and Unix&reg; operating systems.
+This article shows you how to install and configure Dovecot, an open-source Internet Message Access Protocol (IMAP) and Post Office Protocol version 3 (POP3) server application designed specifically for Linux&reg; and UNIX&reg; operating systems.
 Dovecot retrieves emails from Postfix and delivers them to the relevant mailbox on the server.

 You can get your mail through Dovecot by using either the POP3 or the IMAP